What is Google Client ID in GA4: Detailed Setup Guide for 2024

 • All that comes after the second period is the Client ID.
 The first part is a randomly generated number, and the second part (after the third period) is the creation time of the cid in UNIX format.

-To view your Google Analytics 4 cookie for a specific site in the Chrome browser, open this site, press the F12 key, go to the Application tab, click on Cookies, and select the desired site from the drop-down list.
-You’ll see a window similar to this:
+To view a Google Analytics 4 cookie for a specific site in the Chrome browser, open this site, press the F12 key, go to the Application tab, click on Cookies, and select the desired site from the drop-down list.
+You'll see a window similar to this:

 Find a cookie named _ga.
 Everything that comes after the second period is your unique Client ID.